colemar/hyperv-ubuntu-enhanced-session/README.md

 ---

+If you create the Virtual Machine using Hyper-V's Quick Create feature, you don't need the steps in this tutorial.

 ## Create a new Hyper-V Virtual Machine with Ubuntu 24.04 guest OS (or import/convert it from existing VM)

 - Enable `Allow enhanced session mode` in Hyper-V Settings